 Day 2 – Tuesday 25th August

-I started Such a Fun Age in the morning as my brother had borrowed (stolen) my laptop for a Teams call and so I couldn’t get anything done.
-I picked it back up again later, and it was one of those evenings where I just couldn’t decide where I wanted to read, so I flitted between my bed and my reading nook (throwing–not literally–my cat out of my seat more than once) and eventually finished it.
+I started Such a Fun Age in the morning as my brother borrowed (stole) my laptop for a Teams call making uni work impossible.
+I picked it back up again later and it was one of those evenings where I just couldn’t decide where I wanted to read, so I flitted between my bed and my reading nook (throwing my cat out of my seat more than once) but I eventually finished it.
 It was another 5 star read; I absolutely loved the exploration of the babysitter/parent/child dynamic and its intersections with race.
 I attempted to get a head start on The Woman of the Wolf and other stories, but I think I read about 4 pages before I went to bed.

 Day 3 – Wednesday 26th August

 I had quite a bit to do today so I wasn’t able to read any of The Woman and the Wolf until the evening.
 Fortunately, it was a short collection and I was still able to finish it.
 I really enjoyed these feminist tales and I am glad that Gallic Books are publishing these relatively unknown classics.
 It is certainly possible to read a book a day but I don’t think it’s achievable long-term.
 It is a shame; it would make reading my 100+ TBR a lot easier to cut down.

 Day 4 – Thursday 27th August

-I started Blended in the morning and was absolutely loving it–it’s such a cute story.
-Plus, Middle Grades have bigger writing than adult books and are a lot quicker to read.
+I started Blended this morning and was absolutely loving it — it’s such a cute story.
+Plus, MG novels have bigger writing than adult books and are a lot quicker to read.
 I switched to the audiobook for an hour as I was getting fed up of physically reading and it was available on Scribd (you should definitely go and listen to it) and I did some embroidery at the same time.
 I switched back to the physical book towards the end as it got too intense to do two things at once!
 It is such an impactful and heart-wrenching read.
 I understand why it is so highly praised and I would highly recommend it.

 Day 5 – Friday 28th August

 5 books in 5 days is a lot of books.
 I kept trying to read The Girl Who Speaks Bear but I couldn’t concentrate and eventually gave up on reading it in the morning.
 I came back to it in the evening and found myself a lot more invested, so concentrating was no problem.
-Saying that, I was only just able to finish it in time to say I’d read it when we all checked in that evening to see where everyone had got to with their reading, and I didn’t get more than a couple of pages into A Good Girl’s Guide to Murder; it’s impossible to get a head-start on the next book the night before.
+But, I only just managed to finish it in time to say I’d read it when we all checked in that evening to see how we were getting on.
+I didn’t get more than a couple of pages into A Good Girl’s Guide to Murder; it’s impossible to get a head-start on the next book the night before.

 Day 6 – Saturday 29th August

-I was so happy it was the weekend because A Good Girl’s Guide to Murder is a lot chunkier than I first thought–over 430 pages.
-I spent the entire afternoon reading it.
-I loved the mixed media format and the general storyline, but I struggled with the idea that a) Pippa would have time to do all the things she did and keep on top of all of her A level commitments and b) that she’d be allowed to do even the ‘original’ project idea for her EPQ.
-However, I am bitter, as my EPQ was an absolute nightmare–we were not supported through it very well, and it added no value beyond stress to my A levels!!
+Thankfully it was the weekend as A Good Girl’s Guide to Murder is a lot chunkier than I first thought at 430 pages.
+I spent the whole afternoon reading it and really enjoyed it, especially the mixed media format.
+I did struggle with the idea that Pippa would have time to do all the things she was doing and keep on top of all her A level commitments and I definitely don’t believe she would have been allowed to do her ‘original’ EPQ project idea.
+But, I might just be better that my EPQ was a badly organised nightmare and added no value (except stress) to my A levels.

 Day 7 – Sunday 30th August

-And, just like that, I had completed the readathon.
+And, just like that, I completed the readathon.
 Woo!

-I wasn’t sure I could get sick of reading, but I did start to tire of it by the weekend.
+I wasn’t sure I could get sick of reading, but I really started to tire of it by the weekend.
 I don’t like adding deadlines to things I do for fun, so a reading deadline did remove some of my motivation.
-But, it was a brilliant reading week–the majority were all 4 and 5 star reads and I’ve finally ticked off a few books that have been sat on my TBR for months!
-I won’t be rushing to complete another one anytime soon, but I would definitely give it a go again at some point.
+But, I had a brilliant reading week — lots of 4 and 5 star reads and 7 books ticked off my TBR.
+I won’t be rushing to complete another challenge like it anytime soon, but it would be fun to give it a go at some point.